On this page:

 BUFFER START -- turn buffer mode on, with an empty buffer.
 If buffer mode is already on, clear the buffer.

-BUFFER SHOW -- display buffer content (unless more than 40 lines or 4000 characters).
+BUFFER SHOW -- display buffer content (unless the buffer has more than 40 lines or 4000 characters).

 BUFFER SAVE filename comment -- save content of the buffer to the specified file, anything after filename gets included as a comment line.